dataviscourse/tutorials/lectures/lecture-git.md

 ![Distribute Version Control](images/distributed.png)

- * Everybody has a full history of the repository locally
+ * Everybody has a full history of the repository locally.
- * No dedicated server - every node is equal.
+ * No dedicated server – every node is equal.
-   * In practice: often a server is used for one "official" copy of the code.
+   * In practice: often a server is used for one “official” copy of the code.
     This is a server by convention only, there is no technical difference.
  * Pros:
-    * No access issues
+    * No access issues.
-        * Make a copy and hack away
+        * Make a copy and hack away.
-        * Ask if partner wants to accept your changes
+        * Ask if partner wants to accept your changes.
-    * Everything is local
+    * Everything is local.
         * Fast!
-        * No internet connection required
+        * No internet connection required.
-        * Commit often model (once per feature) - don't sync all the time.
+        * Commit often model (once per feature) – don't sync all the time.
  * Cons:
     * More complex principle.
     * Extra effort to distinguish between committing and pushing/pulling (synchronizing).